What should you know before buying stock in Ross Stores Inc. (ROST)

 Sponsored

-The stock witnessed a 2.01% loss in the last 1 month and extending the period to 3 months gives it a 23.95%, and is 0.40% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.99% over the week and 1.76% over the month.
+The stock witnessed a -5.82% loss in the last 1 month and extending the period to 3 months gives it a 21.95%, and is -3.13% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.27% over the week and 1.81% over the month.

 Ross Stores Inc. (ROST) Analyst Forecasts